-2.3.5 Vision for Precinct 5: Barrington Street Heritage Conservation District
+2.3.5 Vision for Precinct 5: Barrington Street Heritage Conservation District (RC-Jan 14/20; E Aug 15/20)

-The Barrington Street Heritage Conservation District is the downtown's heritage heart and soul, and serves as the central retail spine that connects to all but one of the downtown's precincts.
+The Barrington Street Heritage Conservation serves as the central retail spine that connects to all but one of the downtown's precincts.
 Building on its exceptional assets, which include great accessibility, traditional 'main street' charm, and an extraordinary assembly of historic resources, this precinct will transform into one of the downtown's key destinations for shopping, dining, galleries, entertainment and cultural attractions.
 Sensitive adaptive re-use, additions and infill will help to revitalize the corridor while reinforcing its historic character.
 A residential population and small-scale businesses in the creative sector will be drawn to the loft spaces and prestigious character associated with the grandeur of the historic buildings.